 This action is found to be consistent with all applicable laws and the Eldorado National Forest Land and Resource Management Plan (1989), as amended by the Sierra Nevada Forest Plan Amendment (2004).

+As provided in 50 CFR §402.16(a), re-initiation of consultation with the USFWS is required and shall be requested by the Forest Service if:

+the amount or extent of taking specified in the incidental take statement is exceeded;

+new information reveals effects of the action that may affect listed species or critical habitat in a manner or to an extent not previously considered;

+the identified action is subsequently modified in a manner that causes an effect to the listed species or critical habitat that was not considered in the biological opinion; or written concurrence, or

+a new species is listed (other than foothill yellow-legged frog) or critical habitat designated that may be affected by the identified action.

+Pursuant to 50 CFR §402.10(d), the Forest Service may ask the USFWS in writing to confirm the conference opinion (USDI 2022) as a biological opinion issued through formal consultation if the foothill yellow-legged frog is listed.

 The National Forest Management Act (NFMA) directs the Forest Service “provide for diversity of plant and animal communities based on the suitability and capability of the specific land area in order to meet overall multiple-use objectives.”
 (P.L.
 94-588, Sec 6 (g) (3) (B)).
 Direction for integrating migratory bird conservation into forest management and planning includes the January 2000 USDA Forest Service Landbird Conservation Strategic Plan (USDA 2000); the Partners in Flight Landbird Conservation Plans (CalPIF 2002, 2004; Rich et al. 2004); the 2001 Executive Order (EO)13186; and the 2017 Department of Interior Solicitor’s Opinion M-37050.
 The Migratory Bird Report prepared for this project (JNA Consulting 2022d) concludes that the project will not adversely impact migratory landbird species or their associated habitats.
 Potential impacts to migratory species would be minimized through the adherence of design criteria to retain snags and downed woody debris, maintain exclusion buffers within riparian conservation areas (RCAs), limit ground disturbance, and maintenance of canopy closure and canopy structure within forests.
 The project is designed to improve habitat conditions through the preservation of late-successional habitat characteristics, while still maintaining current functional habitat, included protecting/retaining migratory bird habitat.

 The Management Indicator Species Report for the project (JNA Consulting 2022e) evaluated and disclosed the impacts of the project on the habitat of ten of the Management Indicator Species (MIS) identified in the ENF LRMP as amended by the Sierra Nevada Forests Management Indicator Species Amendment Record of Decision (USDA 2007).
 The report concludes that the effects of the project on the habitat of these MIS is minimal and will not alter the existing trend in the habitat, nor will it lead to a change in the distribution of MIS.